jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

 linux/Windows Subsystem Linux requirements
 #################################################################################

-type this in the terminal to update the linux_ package manager
+Open a terminal then type this to update the Linux_ package manager

 .. code-block:: shell